exsodus3249/nd013-c1-vision-starter/README.md

 ### Set up
 This section should contain a brief description of the steps to follow to run the code for this repository.
+1. implementation on visualizaion images with gt boxes
+2. implementation to split dataset into 3 parts as train, validation, test.
+3. downloaded pretrained model and training with splited training dataset.
+4. added augmentation option to pipeline config.
+5. checked values and tried to add more options to checking more values.
 ### Dataset
 #### Dataset analysis
 This section should contain a quantitative and qualitative description of the dataset.
 It should include images, charts and other visualizations.
 #### Cross validation
 This section should detail the cross validation strategy and justify your approach.
+-- I'd tried to focus on loss value getting lower
 ### Training
 #### Reference experiment
 This section should detail the results of the reference experiment.
 It should includes training metrics and a detailed explanation of the algorithm's performances.

 #### Improve on the reference
 This section should highlight the different strategies you adopted to improve your model.
 It should contain relevant figures and details of your findings.
+1. first attempt's total loss value : 4.664335
+2. random rgb to grey : 0.2
+3. random adjust brightness : 0.3
+4. can't go further cause of limited space on workspace when everytime execute training even confirmed its loss value getting lower.